xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira_2.md

 ## Volume 2

-The second volume, however, also presents challenges in terms of representation. “[Lines](/torn-apart/volume/2/visualizations.html#lines),” for example, shows how pervasive the American removal engine is.
+The second volume, however, also presented challenges in terms of representation. “[Lines](/torn-apart/volume/2/visualizations.html#lines),” for example, shows how pervasive the American removal engine is.
 Yet the number of deportations at a specific port of entry can be single digits or it can be over 1,000.
 Furthermore, simply